guillermooo/sublime-undocs/source/reference/commands.rst

 	Swaps the current line with the line above.

 **toggle_comment**
-	Comments or uncomments the active lines.
+	Comments or uncomments the active lines, if available.

-	- **block** [Bool]: Whether to use a block comment.
+	- **block** [Bool]: Whether to prefer a block comment.

 **join_lines**
 	Joins the current line with the next one.

 **duplicate_line**
-	Duplicates the current line.
+	Duplicates the current line or selections if any.

 **auto_complete**
-	Opens the auto comeplete list.
+	Opens the auto complete list.

 **replace_completion_with_auto_complete**
 	XXX Useless for users.
 XXX